 - Bras: Did you know you may need a totally different bra or bra size during your cycle?
 It’s a good idea to check in on your bust and underbust measurements during different parts of your cycle and having bras to suit each time of the month on hand.
 My bust gets really full and sore before my menstruation.
 In fact, it’s almost a full cup size larger.
 To stay comfortable and supported I have some bra sized bralettes to wear during the PMS part of my cycle.
 I am digging the Montelle Lace Bralette in size 32D/E and the Panache Andorra Lace Wire-Free bra in 32DD (which is available up to a UK H cup!).
 These stretch lace styles offer support and a great deal of comfort and are SUPER cute.
 You may even want a stretchy option to wear to sleep if your bust gets super sore.
 Want more bralette options?
 Check out more pros & cons of bralettes post.

 - Underwear: OMG one of the biggest steps in learning to love my period was by using period underwear.
-I have tested out several period underwear brands a big fan of Thinx.
+I have tested out several period underwear brands.
 They’re great for a zillion reasons, but mostly because 1) they work for me and my cycle 2) they’re sexy 3) they give me total confidence leading up to, during, and on the tail end of my cycle.
 I’m so into it!
 It’s been an interesting exercise free bleeding into these reusable, absorbent underwear.
 In fact, the first time felt very odd!
 But now I’m used to it and prefer it.
 It’s also helped me SEE my period blood and have to really “deal” with it when wearing and washing these underwear.
 Instead of grossing me out, it’s actually helped me get more familiar with it and respect it.
 Sometimes the more we avoid or ignore something the less love we can have for it.
 Learn more about the pros and cons of period underwear and the scoop on the different period underwear brands I tried.
-And if you want $10 off of Thinx Underwear, go to www.shethinx.com/kimmay.
-(PS Thinx are also great for transgender men who menstruate and may not want to deal with pads or tampons in binary bathrooms.)
+(PS period underwear is also great for transgender men who menstruate and may not want to deal with pads or tampons in binary bathrooms.)

 Learn to Love Your Period: Outside